Mitscher Recognized As Best in the Fleet with 2021 Battenberg Cup; Awarded Challenge Cup That Survived Pearl Harbor

 |0

-This work, Mitscher Recognized As Best in the Fleet with 2021 Battenberg Cup; Awarded Challenge Cup That Survived Pearl Harbor, by CPO Lauren Howes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mitscher Recognized As Best in the Fleet with 2021 Battenberg Cup; Awarded Challenge Cup That Survived Pearl Harbor, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT